Lockhart State Park: Construction

-The park consists of 263.7 acres of land along the Clear Fork of the Plum Creek that was purchased by the State of Texas from Henry Masur on December 14, 1934.
+The park initially consisted of 263.7 acres of land along the Clear Fork of the Plum Creek that was purchased by the State of Texas from Henry Masur on December 14, 1934.
 The land was set aside for the express purpose of creating public recreational facilities by the men of the Civilian Conservation Corps (CCC).

 Work on the park began in 1935 by Company 3803.
 The design plan called for stonework and timber beam construction in a style reminiscent of early Texas frontier homesteads.
 Examples include the park's residence building, the recreation hall, a stone arch bridge, an elevated concrete water storage tank, a series of stone dams, stone trail head steps, culverts, picnic tables, and outdoor fire rings.
 A swimming pool was also built along the banks of Clear Fork Creek, but due to routine flooding of the creek, the original swimming pool was filled in and a new swimming pool built uphill from the creek in 1970's.
 Finally, a 9-hole golf course was planned for in the original blueprints of the park, but because the CCC was limited to work of a conservational nature, that project was reserved for another New Deal program, the Works Progress Administration (WPA).
 The CCC did clear the land for the golf course project.

 Construction of the park was completed by the CCC in 1938; the golf course was completed by 1941.
 After completion, the park was initially leased to a local country club until 1948, when it was officially opened to the public as a state park.

+In 2026, the park expanded its boundaries by 188 acres by acquiring 148 acres southeast of the park and 40 acres to the northeast from private owners.
+The Nature Conservancy partnered with the Texas Parks and Wildlife Department to secure the parcels.